sandarm-1/vco/Post-Layout.md

 This result was much more in line with the post-layout result.

-Plot of the drop from 4GHz (pre-layout with no parasitic caps) to 1.5GHz (full layout extracted netlist), then back up to 1.8GHz (pre-layout with back annotated parasitic caps):
+Plot of the drop from 4GHz (DP5 pre-layout with no parasitic caps) to 1.5GHz (full layout extracted netlist), then back up to 1.8GHz (pre-layout with back annotated parasitic caps):

 ![image](https://user-images.githubusercontent.com/95447782/155850939-ce73f9ae-32ef-4c61-b42a-ab32810a30aa.png)